httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 both sets of requirements.
 It is also strongly recommended that they default to the "safer" server requirements and require the user to explicitly activate the more lenient user agent requirements.

+Doing so will reduce the chances that a user's application can inadvertently create cookies that cannot be read by other servers but will still allow the application to behave as a user agent if desired.

 # Server Requirements {#sane-profile}